-- (a) Most of the work comes from the South African Police followed by the National Intelligence Agency. - (b) The Department of Defence and the Independent Complaints Directorate have not submitted any applications during the period under review and I therefore submit a nil return in respect of the two instances, - (c) The figure of 548 matters is reasonably small considering the large number of cellphones and land line telephones currently in use in the country.
-This is in keeping with the notion that electronic surveillance is considered as the last resort in crime prevention and gathering of information to ensure the security of the state.
+- (a) Most of the work comes from the South African Police followed by the National Intelligence Agency; - (b) The Department of National Defence has submitted only one application; - (c) The Independent Complaints Directorate has not submitted any application during the period under review and I submit a nil return;

+- (d) The figure 887 which includes amendments and extensions is reasonably small considering the large number of cell phones and landline telephones currently in use in the country.
+This is in keeping with the notion that electronic surveillance is considered as the last resort in crime prevention and gathering of information to ensure the security of the state; - (e) The 20% increase in new applications may be due to a realisation by the law enforcement agencies of the effectiveness of interceptions.
+This indeed is the case if one thinks of the observation made by the South African Law Commission at page 19 of its project 105 which reads as follows:-